lollo004/contaParticolato/cloud/README.md

-This directoy contains the dockerized cloud server services
+This directoy contains the dockerized cloud server services based on Python Flask and MongoDB